Explore more blogs

 Nerd Mr Butter

 In this guide, we’ll explain exactly what silent auction bid sheets are, how they’re used, and what information they should include.
-We’ll also share our free silent auction bid sheet templates—plus some tips on how to use them to increase the success of your next auction.
+We’ll also share our free silent auction bid sheet templates and tips to maximize your auction’s success.

 What is a silent auction bid sheet?

-At a silent auction, bid sheets record every bid made against an individual item.
-In a traditional in-person auction, each item is assigned a paper bid sheet.
-The sheet contains key information about the item and the starting bid, followed by spaces for people to write in subsequent bids.
+At a silent auction, a bid sheet is a document used to record each bid made on an item.
+Traditionally, each auction item is assigned a paper bid sheet listing key details about the item and starting bid, followed by spaces for people to write in subsequent bids.

-The main goal of your bid sheets is to organize and streamline the information captured for every bid.
-They give bidders the opportunity to write down their bids at any time without feeling pressured.
+The main goal of your bid sheets is to organize and streamline the information captured for every bid, allowing guests to place bids at any time without pressure.

 How nonprofits and bidders use bid sheets